Understanding Alberta's Health and Safety Requirements | CFIB

 As an employer, you play an important role in preventing workplace injuries and promoting a safe and healthy workplace.
 In fact, under the Alberta Occupational Health and Safety Act (“OHSA”), Occupational Health and Safety Regulation and Occupational Health and Safety Code (collectively, “OHS Legislation”) , you have a legal obligation to properly inform, instruct and supervise your employees and to do everything you reasonably can to protect them.

-I have less than 5 employees:
+I have fewer than 5 employees:

-- If you have less than 5 employees you are required to involve affected workers in your hazard assessments.
+- If you have fewer than 5 employees you are required to involve affected workers in your hazard assessments.
 All workers have the right to participate in decision-making on matters that affect their health and safety at work.

 I have 5 to 19 employees: